ktrnthsnr/u-develop-it/README.md

 - Other common SQLite commands in the CLI include, $ .database, $ .schema, $ .tables
 - To view the colums and rows better in the terminal, $ .header on, $ .mode column
 - To exit sqlite, Ctrl-Z-Shift
-- To start the Express.js server, in the terminal enter this
+- To start the Express.js server, in the terminal enter this ($ npm start -or- $ node server.js)
 - $ npm start

 ## Test